luamrtins-zz/Udacity-proj_one/README.md

 <h2>Project Motivation</h2>
 <p>The motivation for this project was to answer the questions below:
 <ul>
   <li> 1.
-Does the neighborhoods with more listings have a lower average price? </li>
+Do the neighborhoods with more listings have a lower average price? </li>
   <li> 2.
 What the correlation between neighborhoods, reviews and price?</li>
   <li> 3.
 The distance of listing from the Berlin's downtown is directly related to the price?
 What about number of reviews?</li>
   <li> 4.
 Can you predict the price of Berlin's listings?</li>